somratpro/somrat-hugo-theme/README.md

-# Somrat - A unique hugo portfolio template
+# Somrat - A unique hugo portfolio template (Archived)

 It's a unique portfolio template that made your portfolio website looks great, This is a landing page template powered by bootstrap.